MichaelWarmbier/Console-Pacman/README.md

 # Console-Pacman

  Work on this project has been discontinued.
+See the redesign in GML here: https://github.com/MichaelWarmbier/Pacman_GML

 ### Pacman entirely redesigned using C++.